ThaaoBlues/Blue/README.md

 # Blue
-Vocal assistant that you can use and modify to add your own features.
+vocal assistant that you can use and modify to add your own features.

 Use the setup.py file before running Blue the first time.